 A.S.
+Major:

-A.S.
-MAJOR: 69 HOURS 2.5 GPA NURSING COURSES 2.0 GPA NON-NURSING COURSES
+63 HOURS 2.5 GPA Nursing Courses 2.0 GPA Non-Nursing Courses

-The Associate Degree in Nursing of the Ellen Finley Earhart Program of Nursing is designed to provide upward mobility and career advancement for Licensed Practical Nurses.
+Satellite at Truman Medical Center The Associate Degree in Nursing of the Ellen Finley Earhart Program of Nursing is designed to provide upward mobility and career advancement for Licensed Practical Nurses.
 This program will prepare the LPN to take the Registered Nurse Licensure Exam (NCLEX-RN) and will serve as a foundation to pursue a baccalaureate degree in nursing.
 Practical nursing graduates must pass the NCLEX-PN to remain in nursing courses.
-Admission is limited to 40 students on the Parkville campus.
+Admission is limited to 65 students in the Parkville area.
 Selection is based on nursing validation test scores and completed files.

-The deadline for accepting the Park University Online application and the entrance testing fee payment is April 30.

-The deadline for accepting official transcripts, copies of practical nursing licenses and letters of eligibility for practical nursing students is May 15.
+The deadline for accepting the Park University Online application and the entrance testing fee payment is April 15.
+The deadline for accepting official transcripts, copies of practical nursing licenses and letters of eligibility for practical nursing students is May 1.